azaj01/fara/README.md

 ### Self-hosting with vLLM or LM Studio / Ollama

-**If you have access to GPU resources, you can self-host Fara-7B using vLLM.
-This requires a GPU machine with sufficient VRAM (e.g., 24GB or more).**
+If you have access to GPU resources, you can self-host Fara-7B using vLLM.
+This requires a GPU machine with sufficient VRAM (e.g., 24GB or more).

-Only on Linux: all that is required is to run the following command to start the VLLM server:
+Only on Linux: all that is required is to run the following command to start the vLLM server:

 ```bash
 vllm serve "microsoft/Fara-7B" --port 5000 --dtype auto
 ```
 For quantized models or lower VRAM GPUs, please see [Fara-7B GGUF on HuggingFace](https://huggingface.co/bartowski/microsoft_Fara-7B-GGUF).

-** For Windows/Mac, vLLM is not natively supported.
-You can use WSL2 on Windows to run the above command or LM Studio / Ollama as described below. **
+For Windows/Mac, vLLM is not natively supported.
+You can use WSL2 on Windows to run the above command or LM Studio / Ollama as described below.

 Otherwise, you can use [LM Studio](https://lmstudio.ai/) or [Ollama](https://ollama.com/) to host the model locally.
 We currently recommend the following GGUF versions of our models [Fara-7B GGUF on HuggingFace](https://huggingface.co/bartowski/microsoft_Fara-7B-GGUF) for use with LM Studio or Ollama.
 Select the largest model that fits your GPU.
 Please ensure that context length is set to at least 15000 tokens and temperature to 0 for best results.